A theory of nonequilibrium steady states in quantum chaotic systems: Numerical experiments in a lattice model

 The total number of fermions is denoted as $n_f$ which satisfies $n_f<n_r$.
 The initial imbalance is realized by putting all the fermions on the left circle.
 To keep it simple, the initial position of fermions is random.
 We then estimate the distribution of the off-diagonal elements $\rho_{\alpha\beta}$ in the initial density matrix.
 The distribution at different $\left(U_1,U_2\right)$ is plotted in Fig.~\ref{fig:distribution}(c) and (d).
-Again, it is compared with the Laplace distribution.
-They only qualitatively fit with each other.
-The quantitative deviation is clear (the value of $K_u$ deviates a lot from $3$).
-We guess that the deviation is due to the small size of the system.
-Putting $6$ fermions on $17$ sites already results in $12376$ possibilities.
-Increasing the system's size causes difficulty in the full diagonalization of Hamiltonian.
+Again, the distribution is symmetric to zero and has a sharp peak at zero.
+The distribution decays quickly as $\rho_{\alpha\beta}$ deviates from zero.
+The shape of this distribution is similar to that of the Laplace distribution, but has a much sharper peak.
+The value of $K_u$ is larger than $3$.

 We estimate the variance of $\rho_{\alpha\beta}$ as a function of $\epsilon$.
 The results are plotted in Fig.~\ref{fig:variance}(c) and (d).
 The Hamiltonian~(\ref{eq:Hfermion}) is nonintegrable (chaotic) if $U_1$ and $U_2$ are nonzero, but is integrable at $U_1=U_2=0$.
 This provides us a chance for checking the difference between chaotic systems and integrable systems.
 For integrable systems, the variance $\Sigma$ depends strongly on the choice of the energy shell and does not have a well-defined thermodynamic limit.
 With fixed shell width, the curve $\Sigma$ vs. $\epsilon$ displays a strong fluctuation (see Fig.~\ref{fig:variance}(c), the black curve).
 This fluctuation is not suppressed as the system's size increases.
 But for chaotic systems, the fluctuation of $\Sigma$ is much weaker (see Fig.~\ref{fig:variance}(c), the red curve).
 And Fig.~\ref{fig:variance}(d) shows that the fluctuation becomes even weaker as the system's size increases.
 In thermodynamic limit, $\Sigma$ should be a smooth function of $\epsilon$.
 Therefore, NESSH only stands in a chaotic system.